jamijoj/JJordanDA-portfolio/README.md

 ## About me

 I completed a Master of Arts Management, Data Analytics track, at Carnegie Mellon University, Heinz College of Information Systems and Public Policy in Pittsburgh, PA.
-My interests include data analysis for access, resolution of complex issues, and informing strategic objectives.
+My interests include the responsible and equitable integration of arts, tech, and AI, along with data analysis for access, resolution of complex issues, and informing strategic objectives.
 I have a passion for data, and an equally strong passion for creativity and innovation.

-Check out some of my work below to see how I've explored the application of digital techniques and data analysis to various opportunities.
+Check out some of my work below to see how I've explored the application of digital techniques, data analysis, and AI to various opportunities.

 ## Portfolio